 The aim of the present Qualified Long-Term Preservation Practice Statement is to summarize all the information that the Clients coming into contact with the Long-Term Preservation Provider should know.
-This aims to foster that:
+This aims to foster that its Clients and future Clients:

-- its Clients and future Clients get better acquainted with the details and requirements of the services provided by the Long-Term Preservation Provider, and the practical background of the service provision; - the Clients be able to see through the operation of the Long-Term Preservation Provider, and thus more easily decide whether the services comply or which type of services meet their individual needs and expectations.
+- get better acquainted with the details and requirements of the services provided by the Long-Term Preservation Provider, and the practical background of the service provision; - be able to see through the operation of the Long-Term Preservation Provider, and thus more easily decide whether the services comply or which type of services meet their individual needs and expectations.

-Requirements for end user activity related to the used services can be contained besides the present Qualified Long-Term Preservation Practice Statement in the Qualified Long-Term Preservation Policy, the General Terms and Conditions the service agreement concluded with the provider, the Certificate Policies applied by the Long-Term Preservation Provider (see section 1.2.1), the Time-Stamping Policy [42] and other regulation or document independent from the Long-Term Preservation Provider as well.
+Requirements for end user activity related to the used services can be contained besides the present Qualified Long-Term Preservation Practice Statement in the Qualified Long-Term Preservation Policy [50], the General Terms and Conditions the service agreement concluded with the provider, the Certificate Policies applied by the Long-Term Preservation Provider (see section 1.2.1) and other regulation or document independent from the Long-Term Preservation Provider as well.